Dixieland Jazz

 Today we’re venturing into the heart of New Orleans to explore the infectious, smile-inducing world of Dixieland jazz.
 If you’ve ever found yourself tapping your foot to the upbeat tempo of a clarinet or trumpet, or felt the urge to dance like nobody’s watching when a trombone kicks in, you’re already familiar with the magic of Dixieland.

-The Birthplace of Dixieland: A Brief Backstory
+The Birthplace of Dixieland

 Dixieland, often called “traditional jazz” or “New Orleans jazz,” had its roots in – you guessed it – New Orleans, Louisiana.
 Around the early 1900s, the city was a melting pot of cultures and musical influences, from blues and ragtime to military brass bands.
 Out of this mix came a high-energy, improvisational style of music that would lay the groundwork for jazz as a whole.

-The Who’s Who: The Instrumental Line-Up
+The Instrumental Line-Up

 In Dixieland, the band often consists of a “front line” and a “rhythm section.”
 The front line typically includes a trumpet (or cornet), clarinet, and trombone, while the rhythm section rocks a piano, drums, double bass (or tuba), and sometimes a banjo or guitar.